MMetze/DMHelper/DMHelperDocumentation/FirstSteps.md

 ## Conclusion
 This are the first steps with the DM Helper and should get you started for the first adventure.
 This firsts steps file covers the base functions of the DM Helper, there is lots more to do.
 For example: Music Tracks can be played, NPCs can be added and whole campaigns can be planned.

-If there are issues, ideas or questions, feel free to get in contact.
+If there are issues, ideas or questions, feel free to get in contact with us.

+## Contact

+You can reach us under the usual channels:
+Email: info@dmhelper.net
+Twitter: @therealdmhelper
+Facebook:

 ## References
 Many thanks to the following people for allowing us to use their amazing artwork and maps for our documentation!
 We highly recommend that you check out their work and support them in every way possible!